Robert L. Smith (academic): Education

-Career
+Academic career

 Smith started his academic career in 1971 as a lecturer at the Graduate School of Business Administration, University of California, Berkeley and worked there until 1972.
 From 1972 to 1976 he was a member of the technical staff of Bell Labs, where he worked in network facilities planning.
 In 1976, he joined the Graduate School of Business and Department of Mathematics and Statistics, University of Pittsburgh, as an assistant professor and served until 1980.
 He was then appointed as an associate professor and later professor at the Department of Industrial and Operations Engineering, The University of Michigan, Ann Arbor, where he served from 1980 to 2012.
 In 2003 he was awarded the first Altarum/ERIM Russell D. O’Neal Professorship of Engineering.
 As of 2012, he is serving as Altarum/ERIM Russell D. O’Neal Professor Emeritus at the University of Michigan.

 Smith was director of the Dynamic Systems Optimization Laboratory at the University of Michigan for twenty years.
 From October 2008 to September 2010, he served as program director for operations research at the National Science Foundation.